covcom/300CEM/Week_05_AdapterViews_and_Fragments/README.md

 Simple ListView is useful for displaying data that can be converted to strings in easy steps.
 But if you want to have fine control of the presentation of single entries in your ListView, you need to provide customized layout files for your adapter.
 In this way, you'll make it a 'complex ListView'.

-Following steps below to create the data we need later on:

-1. Click on [this link](https://github.com/covcom/300CEM/blob/master/Week_05_AdapterViews_and_Fragments/.md_images/candidates_photos.zip) to go to our GitHub page and the click 'View Raw' to download some photos of the candidates.
+1. First of all, download some images to use later on.
+Click on [this link](https://github.com/covcom/300CEM/blob/master/Week_05_AdapterViews_and_Fragments/.md_images/candidates_photos.zip) to go to GitHub page and then click 'View Raw' to download some images of US presidential election candidates.
 Add those to your res/drawable resources folder.

-2. Create a new class called Candidates and insert the following
+2. Create a new Java class called Candidate and insert the following

-    > A good point raised by Sumeet Gopiani is that it should be called 'Candidate' instead.
-I totally agree - I'll change it in the next year!

     ```java
-    public class Candidates {

     private String name;
     private String detail;
     private int photo;

-    public Candidates(String name, String detail, int photo) {
+    public Candidate(String name, String detail, int photo) {
         this.name = name;
         this.detail = detail;
         this.photo = photo;